Hazards

 • Water quality has greatly improved in recent years, however, caution is advised.
 After periods of rain there is an increase in harmful bacteria, particularly from Akron to Cleveland.
 Check current conditions online.

 • Know the location of these hazards.
-Portage (carry your boat) around and launch at a safe distance downstream.
+Portage (carry your boat) around anything that you cannot safely paddle through and launch at a safe distance downstream.

 Strainers